 The golden rule of staying positive in a negative situation is to control your response.
 Take a deep breath, count to 10, do whatever it takes to remove yourself from the negativity.
 Wait until you calm down and have thought clearly about your response.

-If you respond out of emotion you will only make things worse.
+If you respond out of emotion you will only make it worse.
 Remember Thumper’s rule.
 “If you can’t say anything nice, then don’t say anything at all.”
 This is good advice when you find yourself in a negative situation.

 Rule # 2 – Learn From Negative Situations